-Year 5 and 6 - Parents/Carers' take responsibility for their child's safety in walking home alone therefore we are only able to dismiss pupils at 3.20pm independently with written permission from their parent/carer (see annex 3).
-Year 5 pupils cannot be dismissed independently from after School clubs, which finish beyond the School day, including wraparound.
+Year 5 and 6 - Pupils may walk home without an adult if written permission has been given to do so.
+Parents/Carers take responsibility for their child's safety in walking home alone therefore we are only able to dismiss pupils at 3.20pm independently with written permission from their parent/carer (see annex 3).
+Year 5 pupils cannot be dismissed independently from after School clubs, which finish beyond the School day, including Wraparound.